MrVinkel/whisper/readme.md

   # OIDC authentication https://developer.hashicorp.com/vault/docs/auth/jwt
   authMethod: oidc
   authMount: oidc
-  # OIDC creates a callback to localhost:8250 by default
+  # OIDC creates a callback to localhost:8250 by default.
+  # http://localhost:8250/oidc/callback should be configured as an allowed redirect uri in vault oidc and for the idp provider
   callbackPort: 8250

   # KV V2 mount to read secrets from